PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Electrical Diagram/README.md

 |LEGO Black SPIKE Color Sensor (37308) | 1x |It can detect colors, reflected light, and ambient light.
 This can be used for things like following a line or recognizing colored objects. |
 | Cables | 7x |They carry power and information between the Hub and the motors/sensors. |

+# Why did we use these components and connections?
+We use Color Sensor A to detect the red and green traffic signs.
+Ultrasonic Distance Sensor B is used to detect walls on the robot’s right side.
+Acceleration Motor C allows the robot to move forward and backward, while Directional Motor D enables the robot to turn left and right.
+Ultrasonic Distance Sensor E is used to detect walls and red and green traffic signs in front of the robot.
+Lastly, Ultrasonic Distance Sensor F is used to detect walls on the robot’s left side.

 # Diagram of the connections

 <img width="1230" height="626" alt="image" src="https://github.com/user-attachments/assets/f5d6f708-fed0-4cae-969c-64e663fe3ebe" />